I Could Have Been Fully Retired: Lessons from Choosing the Air Force Reserve Over Active Duty

 When I enlisted in the Air Force, I was recruited directly into a reserve unit.
-That’s the program where you go in to serve one weekend a month and two weeks a year.
-For all this to make sense, you have to understand that this meant that my specific reserve unit paid for my military training.
-So in essence I “belonged” to that unit.
+That’s the program where you serve one weekend a month and two weeks a year.
+For all this to make sense, you have to understand that this meant my specific reserve unit paid for my military training.
+So, in essence, I “belonged” to that unit.

-Once I went through basic training and on to tech school, I realized that I really loved the military lifestyle and I wanted to transition from reservist into active duty.
-The thought of returning to the civilian world scared me.
-I really liked the structure and order that was provided by the military.
-Despite having some problems initially adapting, once I did I thrived in that world.
+Once I went through basic training and on to tech school, I realized that I really enjoyed the military lifestyle and wanted to transition from reservist to active duty.
+The thought of returning to civilian life was intimidating.
+I appreciated the structure and order the military provided.
+Despite some initial challenges adapting, once I settled in, I thrived in that environment.

-So as tech school was coming to a close, I asked one of my tech school administrators if they could help me transition into an active duty role.
-I asked him if that was possible and what the process would be.
-He stated that he would reach out to my reserve unit and see what my options were.
+As tech school was coming to a close, I asked one of my tech school administrators if they could help me transition into an active duty role.
+I inquired if that was possible and what the process would be.
+He said he would reach out to my reserve unit to explore my options.

-Some time later, he let me know that my unit stated they paid for my training and that they would not release me to the active duty Air Force.
-I tried looking into some options but it seemed that there was nothing I could do so I accepted my reality.
-I’d have to return to the civilian sector.
+Some time later, he informed me that my unit stated they paid for my training and would not release me to active duty.
+I looked into options but it seemed there was little I could do, so I accepted that reality and prepared to return to civilian life.

 I left the Air Force in 2005 after 6 years of reserve and 2 years of inactive ready reserve service.
 Once I left, there were no real benefits or connections to the Air Force.
-For all intents and purposes, the connection was severed clean, no attachments.
+For all intents and purposes, that connection was severed.

-As I now see some of my active duty friends exceed 20+ years of service, with some actually fully retiring, I regret my decision to join the reserves instead of going active duty.
-I’m 44 years old, I don’t have much money and retirement is nowhere in the cards.
+Now, seeing some of my active duty friends exceed 20+ years of service and even retire, I regret my decision to join the reserves instead of going active duty.
+I’m 44 years old, without much money, and retirement is not in sight.

-When deciding to enlist, one thing that you should really take note of is your military job choice.
-You need to very, very, closely read all of the details of what the job is and what it entails.
-DO NOT let them rush you into a choice and read that paperwork very closely.
-Trust me on that.
-Also, consider whether you want to go active duty, reserve, national guard, etc. Of course, think about the branch too.
-In my honest, unbiased opinion, the Air Force is likely one of the safer branches you could join, depending on your job of course.
+When deciding to enlist, one thing to consider very carefully is your military job choice.
+Read all the details about what the job entails thoroughly.
+Don’t let anyone rush you and always review the paperwork closely before signing.
+Trust me on this.
+Also, think about whether you want to go active duty, reserve, national guard, and consider the branch too.
+In my honest opinion, the Air Force can be one of the safer branches, depending on your job.

-None of this really matters if you are not a high performer.
-What I mean is that the better you do on the ASVAB, the more choices you will have when it comes to CHOOSING a job, rather than being GIVEN a job.
-You should plan on acing the ASVAB exam.
-I didn’t study at all for the exam.
-Before my test I had never even seen an ASVAB test, I had zero idea of what it entailed.
-When I walked in to the recruiter’s office, we didn’t plan or prepare for that test at all.
-My Marine recruiter said that he saw my grades and that I was smart enough to pass it and just took me in to test with no preparation work.
-That should have been a red flag, but I was a kid and felt proud that he thought that.
+None of this really matters unless you perform well.
+The better you do on the ASVAB, the more choices you’ll have in picking a job rather than being assigned one.
+I didn’t study at all for the ASVAB.
+Before my test, I had never even seen the exam or knew what it covered.
+When I arrived, my Marine recruiter said he thought I was smart enough to pass and brought me straight to the test with no preparation.
+Looking back, that should have been a warning, but I was young and proud.

-Sure, I passed the test, but I did really poorly on some areas such as the mechanical and electrical parts of the test.
-I had never once seen any of those things in my life and I felt shocked when I arrived at that portion.
-It was completely new to me and I basically guessed my way through those whole sections.
-Had I known about this and studied those areas, I would have passed those parts too and that would have opened up even more job opportunities for me.
-The better you do on the test, the better your job options.
+Sure, I passed, but I scored poorly in mechanical and electrical sections, which were completely new to me.
+I basically guessed my way through.
+Had I known to study those areas, I would have passed more sections and opened up more job options.
+The better you do on this test, the better your job opportunities.

-Despite the fact that I hated my Air Force job, I did fairly well in the military lifestyle.
-I know that if I had a better fitting job, I would have stayed in, gone active and eventually become an officer.
-I would have finished my career with a very nice, life long retirement pension at my current age of 40 something!
-However, since I hated the job, (plus some other reasons) I got out as soon as my first enlistment was up.
-Now I will not enjoy the amazing benefits of a young retirement.
+Even though I disliked my Air Force job, I did fairly well with the military lifestyle.
+I know if I had a better fitting job, I would have stayed in, gone active, and perhaps become an officer.
+I might have finished my career with a retirement pension by my current age.
+But since I disliked the job, among other reasons, I left when my first enlistment ended.
+Now, I won’t enjoy the benefits of a military retirement.

-So the major takeaways here are, if you plan to join the military, make sure that you:
+So, the major takeaways if you plan to join the military are:

-2. Determine if you want to benefit from an early retirement and the pension plan in 20 years.
-I know it seems far away, but it comes so very fast.
-If so, don’t go to the reserves because the path is very different.
-We get very little to no benefits on that side.
+2. Decide if you want to benefit from early retirement and a pension in 20 years.
+It may seem far off, but it comes quickly.
+If so, active duty is the better path since reserve benefits are limited.

-I hope that this piece provides some guidance on your military journey.
-It can be hard, it can be fun, but all that depends on your choices in the beginning.
-We have no control of where life will take us, wars, etc. But if you can stack the odds in your favor very early on, why wouldn’t you want to do that?
-Stay safe, serve your 20 years, retire by 40 and live that good life!
+I hope this provides some guidance on your military journey.
+It can be hard or rewarding, depending on the choices you make early on.
+While we can’t control life events or conflicts, stacking the odds in your favor early makes sense.
+Stay safe, serve 20 years, retire by 40, and enjoy life!

 Good luck and God bless.